TetraOS/Compositor/README.md

 # TetraOS Compositor

-1. **Overview:** This C++ repository demonstrates the creation of TetrOS' compositor using the QtWayland library.
+1. **Overview:** This C++ repository demonstrates the creation of TetraOS' compositor using the QtWayland library.

 2. **Dependencies:** Ensure you have the following installed: